Gun barrel sequence: Parodies

-As with any cultural icon, the gun barrel sequence has inspired numerous parodies and takeoffs since its first appearance in 1962.
+The gun barrel sequence has inspired numerous parodies and takeoffs since its first appearance in 1962.
 The sequence has been spoofed in films, sitcoms, cartoons and in advertisements, including: Bons Baisers de Hong Kong, Dave Allen at Large, Teen Titans Go!, The Simpsons, SpongeBob SquarePants, Family Guy, American Dad!, Monty Python's Flying Circus, Logorama, Garfield and Friends, Yogi's Treasure Hunt, Ozzy & Drix and My Little Pony: Friendship Is Magic.
 WWE wrestler Cesaro's entrance was also similar at one point to that of the James Bond gun barrel sequence.

 In the 1986 horror/comedy film Friday the 13th Part VI: Jason Lives, the opening credits show Jason Voorhees, the main antagonist in the series, emulating the gun barrel sequence by walking across the screen in a Bond-like fashion and then turning to face the camera whilst swinging his signature machete, drenching the screen with blood in a similar manner to the original Bond sequences.

 In 2021, MI6, which has historically distanced itself from the Bond franchise, released the image of its annual Christmas Card, which that year featured Father Christmas posing with a candy cane against a backdrop reminiscent of the Bond movies' gun barrel sequence.